Set-theoretic Yang-Baxter cohomology of cyclic biquandles: Acknowledgements

 \section{Acknowledgements}

-The work of Xiao Wang was supported by the National Natural Science Foundation of China (No.11901229).
-The work of Seung Yeop Yang was supported by the National Research Foundation of Korea(NRF) grant funded by the Korean government(MSIT) (No.2019R1C1C1007402).
+The work of Xiao Wang was supported by the National Natural Science Foundation of China (No. 11901229, No. 22341304, No. 12371029).
+The work of Seung Yeop Yang was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT)(No. 2022R1A5A1033624) and by Global - Learning \& Academic research institution for Master’s·PhD students, and Postdocs (G-LAMP) Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (No. RS-2023-00301914).